B i o g r a p h y

 Mr. Pfeffer is the Third Prize winner of the 2017 Maestro Solti International Conducting Competition in Hungary.
 Following his success in the competition, he was invited to conduct the Hungarian National Philharmonic Orchestra, the Hungarian Symphony Orchestra Miskolc, the Szeged Symphony Orchestra Hungary, the MAV Symphony Orchestra Budapest, and the Hungarian State Opera Orchestra.

-Mr. Pfeffer also enjoys a career as a pianist, who performs regularly as soloist with orchestra, recitalist, chamber musician, and vocal accompanist.
-His piano career highlights included a live solo recital broadcast from the Russian Kremlin in 2007; performances of the music of Chopin on the stage of The Metropolitan Opera in American Ballet Theatre's production of The Lady of the Camellias in 2010; his debut at Carnegie Hall’s Weill recital Hall in 2008; and his solo debut with the Israel Philharmonic Orchestra in 2008, playing the World Premiere of Aharon Harlap's Second Piano Concerto, which resulted in a dedication to him of Mr. Harlap’s Symphonic Dances for Piano and Orchestra in 2015.
+As a pianist Mr. Pfeffer performs regularly as soloist with orchestra, recitalist, chamber musician, and vocal accompanist.
+His piano career highlights include his debut at Carnegie Hall’s Weill recital Hall in 2008; performances of the music of Chopin on the stage of The Metropolitan Opera in American Ballet Theatre's production of The Lady of the Camellias in 2010; a live solo recital broadcast from the Russian Kremlin in 2007; and his solo debut with the Israel Philharmonic Orchestra in 2008, playing the World Premiere of Aharon Harlap's Second Piano Concerto, which resulted in a dedication to him of Mr. Harlap’s Symphonic Dances for Piano and Orchestra in 2015.

 He has also performed recently as soloist at Lincoln Center's Alice Tully Hall, Warsaw's Philharmonic Hall and Royal Lazienky Park, Franz Liszt Academy in Budapest, and Shanghai Concert Hall, as well as in concert halls in Israel, Russia, Poland, Austria, Malta, Jordan, China, Hong Kong, and the United States.